-In order to meet course learning outcomes, we work with measurable, module-level objectives.
+To meet course learning outcomes, we work with measurable, module-level objectives.
 Objectives are the actions that students should be able to complete upon completion of the module.
-Objectives are often structured the same way in every course: Upon completion of this module, students will… which is then followed by one of the Bloom's Taxonomy verbs and the specific identifiers and limiters that help students know their goals and help faculty create appropriate assessments.
+Objectives are often structured the same way in every course: Upon completion of this module, students will… which is then followed by one of Bloom's Taxonomy's verbs and specific identifiers and limiters that assist students in understanding their goals and assist faculty in developing appropriate assessments.

 Consider the SMART acronym when formulating measurable, module-level objectives.
 You may be aware of the use of SMART goals in organizational structures for businesses, but did you know that the same techniques can be used to create learning objectives?
 The SMART acronym has been used in education to develop goals more effectively.